A 'Ten Factors Model' of human functioning

 The 'dominant' or 'language' brain, lies with most people that are right-handed (about 95%)

-the 'non-dominant' brain is usually on the right and then controls the right half of the
+is usually on the right and then controls the right half of the body.

-development, operation and other characteristics of the functions it almost always concerns
+operation and other characteristics of the functions it almost always concerns relative

 The dominant hemisphere.